Self-Education-for-Business-analyst/RISE-Youth-Path-Connect-Lite/Webinar Details.md

 ===============

-**Our Second Webinar** will be: Sunday, `23 October` 2022 at 8:00 PM Riyadh Time
+**Our Second Webinar** will be:  Saturday, `9 November`2022 at 8:00 PM Riyadh Time

 Our Host:   @Nancy Al Aswad - Tutor of BAND

-Analyze NYSE Data Due : `Nov 3, 2022`
+Analyze NYSE Data Due : `Dec 1, 2022`

-Webinar Topic: Walkthrough on the project: Analyze NYSE Data
+Webinar Topic: Walkthrough on the project: `uery a Digital Music Store Database`

 And here is the Webinar Registration link